Answered By: Abigail Caraccio Last Updated: Aug 30, 2017 Views: 1262

 Some degree programs are offered in more than one format, and students are able to apply for a specific format during their initial application to the University.

 A KAM-based program relies primarily on Knowledge Area Modules (KAMs) - large, scholarly papers demonstrating one’s academic mastery of a subject, but may also require a Foundations course and a Research sequence, in addition to Academic Residencies.
-Students in a KAM-based program may be able to substitute a set of courses for a KAM (contact an academic advisor for more specific information on this topic), but if this happens, the student is still considered KAM-based.
+Students in a KAM-based program may be able to substitute a set of courses for a KAM (contact a Student Success Advisor for more specific information on this topic), but if this happens, the student is still considered KAM-based.

 A mixed-model program relies on a mixture of KAMs and courses (in addition to the Foundations and Research courses) to complete the degree requirements.